springernature/vpat/springerlink.md

 <td>
 Content supplied by us does not play automatically.
 <br><br>
-All video with audio hosted through the 3rd party MovingImage platform has a mechanism for pausing, stopping, and controlling volume.
+All video with audio hosted through the third party MovingImage platform has a mechanism for pausing, stopping, and controlling volume.
 <br><br>
 We do not support the playing of audio only directly on our pages.
 Audio files hosted by us are supplied as downloadable files only, for use in the users' own media player.
 <br><br>